 The shortage of skilled workers in many sectors and professions in Germany, specifically in engineering, manufacturing and the IT sectors, as well as health specialists, has pushed the Federal Government to try and find other solutions in order to fill the labor gaps.
-Thus making the country an open gateway to those seeking attractive job opportunities through the Germany Job Seeker Visa which is a part of the National Visa.

-Nationals of other world countries need to first obtain a Job Seeker Visa in order to be able to enter Germany and search for employment.
+Nationals of other countries need to first obtain a Job Seeker Visa in order to be able to enter Germany and search for employment.

 The applicant must also fulfill several criteria in order to be eligible to apply for the Germany job seeker visa, as follows:

-- Have a relevant (a minimum of 5 years) of experience in your related field of interest/study
+- Have a relevant (a minimum of 5 years) of experience in your related field of interest/study.

-- Show proof that you have sufficient funds to cover your whole stay in Germany
+- Show proof that you have sufficient funds to cover your whole stay in Germany.

 In addition, it is highly recommended that you have German Language ability.
 Though English proficiency is sufficient to qualify for the visa, it would be better for you if you at least knew basic German.